-A: is the total parental contribution calculated via the income test, B: is the total number of children that the calculated parental contribution pertains to, C: is the number of Eligible Children, who hold a space with a provider that has enrolled in the CWELCC System, that the parent is required to pay a parental contribution for.
+A: is the total parental contribution calculated via the income test,

+B: is the total number of children that the calculated parental contribution pertains to, C: is the number of Eligible Children, who hold a space with a provider that has enrolled in the CWELCC System, that the parent is required to pay a parental contribution for.

-Example, if a fee subsidy family has two children aged 7 and 4, the 50 per cent parental contribution reduction would only apply to the 4-year-old.
-The 50 per cent reduction would then be reduced by half, as it only applies to one of the two children.
+Example, if a fee subsidy family has two children aged 7 and 4, the 50 percent parental contribution reduction would only apply to the 4-year-old.
+The 50 percent reduction would then be reduced by half, as it only applies to one of the two children.

-For additional details, please refer to the table on the following page.
+For additional details, please refer to the following table: